 In 2021, Nebraska followed an emerging nationwide trend to rehabilitate rather than punish DUI offenders by expanding its "24/7 Sobriety Program" statewide.
 Administered at the county level, the program allows qualifying offenders who promise to completely abstain from drugs and alcohol to stay out of jail.
 Through the 24/7 program, Nebraska aims to:

-Advocates claim that 24/7 programs also reduce domestic violence.
+Advocates claim that 24/7 programs can also help to reduce instances of domestic violence.

-Offenders offered the chance to participate in the 24/7 program sign an agreement to stay sober for the duration.
-In the spirit of "trust—but verify," alcohol/drug testing is the main feature of the program.
-When allowing an offender to participate, courts structure the testing options based on whether the offense involved alcohol, drugs, or both:
+Offenders who are offered the chance to participate in the 24/7 program sign an agreement to stay sober for the duration of the program.
+In the spirit of "trust—but verify," alcohol and drug testing is the centerpiece of the program.

 Whatever form of testing the court orders, the participant will be responsible for paying the costs.
 Everyone pays an enrollment fee, and the costs of testing vary depending on the type of test.

 After 30 consecutive days of successful testing, participants can apply for a special 24/7 Sobriety driving permit.
-However, a subsequent DUI or DUI test refusal while driving with the permit are counted as Class IV felonies.
+However, a subsequent DUI or DUI test refusal while driving with the permit is a class IV felony.